How does a dog use its tail to communicate with other dogs and humans?

 Upright tail and wagging

-Tail in backwards position with gentle wagging
+Tail in tucked under position with gentle wagging

 This type of tail wag generally indicates that your dog is curious or unsure about a situation.
 You may also notice them looking at something they’ve never seen before, perhaps an unusual object or creature.
+It’s time to help your dog out - call them away, give them a little space perhaps, and you could even speak gently to them.

 Tail between legs